Alicerecruiter/cron-predictor/README.md

 # Simple Crontab Calculator

-A command line program to calculate the time of the next occurance of a crontab
+A command line program to calculate the time of the next occurance of a simplified crontab.

+Crontabs for the purposes of this calculator use the syntax:

+┌───────────── minute (0 - 59)
+│ ┌───────────── hour (0 - 23)
+* * script to execute

 # To use

 You require a Ruby runtime to run the script.
 Mac OS has ruby installed by default.
 Linux users will have to install ruby for continuing.

-## Make script executable
+Firstly, make the script executable.
 OSX
 ```bash
 $ chmod +x ./cron_predictor.rb
 ```

-## Run program

 The program takes two arguments.
 The first is a time in format HH:MM and the second argument is the path to file which holds your crontabs.
 ```bash